 - Can your child concentrate well, listen to and take in new instructions?

-- Unless your child is descendant of Pingu, they probably won’t last too long in the snow.
-How long can they cope before cold and irritation ruins their lesson; and everyone else’s.
+- Unless your child is a descendant of Pingu, they probably won’t last too long in the snow.
+How long can they cope before cold and irritation ruin their lesson and everyone else’s?

 These are not hard and fast rules and only you know your child well enough to decide and maybe considering these things will help you do that.

 As we’ve just pointed out, you know your child best and, of course, they learn best from their parents.
 Our professional ski instructors could not possibly be as good a teacher of your child as you are.
 They are too focused on skiing.
 They’ve spent far too much time in the hills learning their craft, perfecting their passion and developing new ski teaching techniques.
 They live, sleep and breathe skiing – that is ALL they have to offer.